iamme24cl/mero-winenotes/README.md

 ## Development

-After checking out the repo, run `bundle` to install dependencies.
-Then, run `rspec` to run the tests.
-You can also run `tux` for an interactive prompt that will allow you to experiment.
-Use `rake` to create tasks and migrations.
+After checking out the repo, run `bundle install` to install dependencies.
+You can run `tux` for an interactive prompt that will allow you to experiment.
+Use `rake` to create tasks.

 ## Contributing